-Solution: Try iCare Data Recovery to restore files from quick formatted drive with its special recovery module "Format Recovery".
+Solution: Try iCare Data Recovery to restore files from quick formatted drive with its special recovery module "Deep Scan Recovery".
 It is offered as free trial and it can search your lost files for free.

 Please download a free trial of iCare Data Recovery.
 Connect your external drive to a Windows system and then select "Format Recovery" to search lost files.